-The feeder comes factory equipped with a Tweco style #2-#4 gun bushing.
+The feeder comes factory equipped with a K1500-2 Tweco style #2-#4 gun bushing.
 Other K1500 series gun bushings are available as field installed options.

-The dual procedure mode drops the WFS to 83% of the original set point.
+The "dual procedure" mode drops the WFS 83% from the original set point.
 The voltage setting remains the same.